Adidas Barricade 2018 Review

 The Barricade chassis helps to prevent that unfortunate occurrence.
 It’s a tight fit, molded to your foot to provide as much midfoot support as you could need.

 I love that about this shoe!
-It has the 3D triangular model to keep your arches from falling, and flares out to allow plenty of freedom in your forefoot so you can move your toes.
+It has a 3D triangular model to keep your arches from falling and flares out to allow plenty of freedom in your forefoot so you can move your toes.

 The only issue we saw was that it can be, based on foot width and shape, a fairly tight fit.
 Some players are going to want that, others may not, so just be aware.